alexandrersa/data-scraping/README.md

 1. Clone this project.
 2. Open them in your terminal.
-3. Set execution permissions for the start.sh and stop.sh scripts.
+3. Set execution permissions for the build.sh and stop.sh scripts.
     ```sh
-   $ chmod +x start.sh stop.sh
+   $ chmod +x build.sh stop.sh
    ```
 4. Build the image and run the container

     ```sh
-    $ ./start.sh
+    $ ./build.sh
     ```

-4. Or you can simply start your compose enviornment:
+4. Or you can simply execute on data-scraping folder.
+    After executing this command, your environment will be reflected in the container you created now.:
+    Then replace the existing list of sites with other sites of your choice.

     ```
-    $ docker-compose -f .docker/docker-compose.yml up -d --build
+    $ docker run -v crawler:/usr/src/app -it data-scraping_crawler /bin/bash
     ```

-Now you can run
+5. In this step will appear a console into docker container, then run.

     ```
-    cat websites.txt | docker run -i crawler
+    $ cd crawler
+    $ cat crawler/spiders/websites.txt | scrapy crawl Crawler
     ```
-and will return a list of paths.

-5. Stop your environment
+There, now you can consult your file with the logo of the company you want, in addition to the contacts.

+ If you want to stop the environment, just type in the ```exit()``` terminal.

+7. To disable the docker instance, just execute the command below.

     ```sh
     $ ./stop.sh